gongybable/gongybable.github.io/pages/Knowledge_Base/ML_Basic/supervised_learning/index.md

 ![alt text](eqn_linear_reg.png) <br />
 <small>*W: weights; X: features*</small>

-Works best when the data is linear.
-If the data is not linear, then we may need to transform the data, add features, or use another model. <br />
+* Works best when the data is linear.
+If the data is not linear, then we may need to transform the data, add features, or use another model.

-Sensitive to outliers.
+* Sensitive to outliers.
 Outliers contribute too much to the errors, so will impact the model.
 We may need to determine the outliers and remove them if necessary.

 ### Error functions:
 ![alt text](eqn_abs_error.png) <br />